kris2475/ESP32-Wake-up-and-Deep-Sleep-Email/ESP32_Email_Alert_3rd_Iteration/README.md

-# ESP32 Deep Sleep Time-Aligned Logger (10-Minute Interval)
+# ESP32 Deep Sleep Time-Aligned Logger (2-Minute Interval)

 ## 📝 Overview

-This Arduino sketch runs on an ESP32 microcontroller to periodically read the internal chip temperature and report it via email.
-The core function of this project is to achieve ultra-low power consumption by utilizing the ESP32's **Deep Sleep** mode while maintaining precise time alignment for data logging.
+This Arduino sketch runs on an ESP32 microcontroller to periodically **read the ESP32’s internal temperature sensor register** and report the result via email.
+The primary objective of the project is to achieve **ultra-low power operation** using the ESP32’s **Deep Sleep** mode while maintaining **strict alignment to real-world clock boundaries** for data logging.

-The system is designed to wake up **exactly on the minute, every 10 minutes** (e.g., `10:00:00`, `10:10:00`, `10:20:00`).
+The system is designed to wake and evaluate logging conditions **exactly on the minute, every 2 minutes** (for example, `10:00:00`, `10:02:00`, `10:04:00`).

+> **Important clarification:**
+> The sketch correctly reads the value returned by the ESP32’s internal temperature sensor on every wake-up.
+The constant temperature value observed is a **hardware characteristic of the ESP32 internal sensor**, not a software or scheduling error.

 ---